awsdocs/amazon-gamelift-developer-guide/doc_source/gamelift-intro.md

 The GameLift SDKs contain the libraries needed to communicate with GameLift from your game clients, game servers, and game services\.
 For more information, see [Download Amazon GameLift SDKs](gamelift-supported.md)\.

 **GameLift Realtime Client SDK**
-The Realtime Client SDK enables a game client to connect to theRealtime server, join game sessions, and stay in sync with other players\.
+The Realtime Client SDK enables a game client to connect to the Realtime server, join game sessions, and stay in sync with other players\.
 Download the [SDK](http://aws.amazon.com/gamelift/getting-started/) and learn more about making API calls with the [Realtime Servers client API \(C\#\)](realtime-sdk-csharp-ref.md)\.

 **GameLift console**
 Use the [AWS Management Console for GameLift](https://console.aws.amazon.com/gamelift) to manage your game deployments, configure resources, and track player usage and performance metrics\.
 The GameLift console provides a GUI alternative to managing resources programmatically with the AWS Command Line Interface \(AWS CLI\)\.